Georgie Yam

 Founder

 A band musician turned DJ until a chance flight encounter sent him to Vidal Sassoon's London academy.
-Two decades and one celebrity Singapore salon later, Georgie Yam did it again—walking away at forty-three to start over in Shanghai, building China's first service brand exported abroad.
+Two decades and one celebrity Singapore salon later, Georgie Yam did it again—walking away at forty-seven to start over in Shanghai during SARS, building China's first service brand exported abroad.

 Georgie Yam tried his luck in creative trades—a band musician one day, a disc jockey the next—until a chance encounter on a flight to Britain changed everything.
-The passenger was a hairdresser, and something about their conversation made Yam abandon his plan to study film.
-He enrolled at Vidal Sassoon’s London academy instead.
+The passenger was a hairdresser, and something about their conversation made Georgie abandon his plan to study film.
+He enrolled at Vidal Sassoon’s London academy instead, then worked two years at the Sassoon salon before spending three years in Europe.

 I'm proud of creating jobs for around 1,000 employees and helping 30 of them work overseas, improving their lives and their families' well-being.

-Two decades later, he’d built a celebrity hairdressing empire in Singapore—the Grand Hyatt salon, an eponymous flagship, clients ranging from Paloma Picasso to Andy Lau.
+Twenty-three years later, he’d built a celebrated career in Singapore—the Grand Hyatt salon, an eponymous flagship, clients ranging from Paloma Picasso and Isabella Rossellini to Andy Lau and Anita Mui.
 In 1996, he became the only Singaporean awarded World Master of the Craft by the Art & Fashion Group in New York.
+He’d already begun stretching beyond hairdressing, successfully turning around spa operations at the Grand Hyatt and the Marriott and establishing The Retreat, a standalone spa concept.
+By July 2002, he’d innovated a “Hair Spa” concept within his salon—scalp treatments, aromatherapy, relaxation services—profiled in Singapore’s Lianhe Zaobao.
 By any reasonable measure, he’d won.
-But Yam had discovered a fundamental limitation hidden inside his success.
+But Georgie had discovered a fundamental limitation hidden inside his success.

 The insight that would eventually drive him to walk away from everything came from years of watching his business.
 No matter how talented he became, customers pledged loyalty to hairdressers, not to the salon.
 Personal service businesses couldn’t scale beyond the individual practitioner’s hands.
 The ceiling was built into the model itself.

-At forty-three, Yam made the kind of decision that looks either visionary or delusional depending on outcome.
+At forty-seven, Georgie made the kind of decision that looks either visionary or delusional depending on outcome.
 He sold his Singapore businesses.
 He walked away from celebrity clientele, established reputation, geographic comfort zone.
-He moved to a city where he didn’t speak the language to start a business he’d never run before.
-His co-founder Eve Zhou, a local colleague from the German hair-care company, provided essential market knowledge he lacked.
+He moved to a city where he didn’t speak the language to build an independent chain on a scale he’d never attempted.
+His co-founder Eve Zhuo (卓文芳), a local colleague from the German hair-care company, provided essential market knowledge he lacked.

-The first Dragonfly location opened in February 2003—precisely as SARS devastated Shanghai’s service sector.
+The first Dragonfly location—a 140-square-meter space on Donghu Road, funded with RMB 1 million and staffed by just eight employees—opened in February 2003, precisely as SARS devastated Shanghai’s service sector.
 For a startup in the touch-dependent massage business, the timing seemed catastrophic.
-But Yam had learned something from his hairdressing career that would prove more valuable than timing: how to build systems that transferred institutional culture rather than individual expertise.
+But Georgie had learned something from his hairdressing career that would prove more valuable than timing: how to build systems that transferred institutional culture rather than individual expertise.

-The Dragonfly Academy became his answer to the scalability problem that had limited his salon.
+The Dragonfly Academy, formally launched in July 2006, became his answer to the scalability problem that had limited his salon.
+Originally established in Chongqing and later relocated to Shanghai headquarters, the Academy trained therapists to earn CIDESCO and CIBTAC international certifications.
 Where hairdressers developed personal followings that couldn’t transfer to the brand, massage therapists could deliver standardized experiences that reinforced institutional loyalty.
 “I believe all those on the spa team should share the same technique,” he told the South China Morning Post, “so that if a customer’s favourite therapist is not available, they can still experience a massage that’s at least 95 per cent what they expect.”
+In a step rare for the industry, several therapists eventually became part-owners of the locations where they worked—turning the loyalty that had once flowed to individual hairdressers toward the institution itself.

-Looking back in 2024, Yam reflected on his legacy with characteristic precision about what actually mattered: “I’m proud of creating jobs for around 1,000 employees and helping 30 of them work overseas, improving their lives and their families’ well-being.”
+Looking back in 2024, Georgie put it simply: “I’m proud of creating jobs for around 1,000 employees and helping 30 of them work overseas, improving their lives and their families’ well-being.”
 Not the locations count or the awards—the people developed and the lives changed.

 Skip to main content